tu-team/2/doc/articles/KESW 2014/artificial_high_level_and_low_level_emotions.md

 ###Neuromodulatory bases of emotions

-Gaining this complete picture of human emotions, we still lack the mechanism of the emotional influence on thinking processes of man/woman, in different words the low level mechanism that defines the way emotional state alters the computational processes of a system.
+Gaining this complete picture of human emotions, we still lack the mechanism of the emotional influence on thinking processes of human, in different words, the low level mechanism that defines the way emotional state alters the computational processes of a system.

 The bridge from psychological model to neurophysiological processes is created by Lovheim hypothesis "Cube of emotions" [cubeofemotions].
-His hypothesis is based on Tomkins theory of affects [tomkins1, tomkins2, tomkins3, quest].
-Affects are inborn emotions that could be classified as basic emotions and in fact are closely correlated to each other:
+His hypothesis is based on Tomkins theory of affects [tomkins1, tomkins2, tomkins3, quest, primer_affect_psychology].
+Affects are inborn emotions that could be classified as basic emotions and in fact are closely correlated:

 1. Enjoyment/Joy
 1. Interest/Excitement